egecansen/sahibinden-case-study/README.md

 Follow the UI prompts to install plugins and set up an admin user.

 4. Run Your Tests
+**To be able to run on pipeline, make sure use-remote-appium property is set to true.**
 Trigger builds via Jenkins UI or webhooks for automated CI/CD.
 Test results and reports will be generated and can be viewed or emailed according to your configuration.